androiddevnotes/ktor-demo-api-server/docs/db-operations.md

 Using Flyway significantly simplifies the process of managing database schema changes, reducing the potential for errors and inconsistencies across different environments ...

+### Flyway Migration Process

+#### Naming Convention
+Flyway uses a specific naming convention for migration files:
+- Pattern: `V<version>__<description>.sql`
+- Examples:
+  - `V1__Create_users_table.sql`
+  - `V2__Add_email_column_to_users.sql`

+#### Version Order
+- Flyway executes migration files in order based on their version numbers.
+- It starts with the lowest version and moves up sequentially.

+#### Schema History Table
+- Flyway maintains a table (usually called `flyway_schema_history`) in your database.
+- This table tracks which migrations have been applied.

+#### Execution Process
+When you run Flyway, it follows these steps:
+1. Checks the `flyway_schema_history` table for applied migrations.
+2. Looks at all migration files in the configured migrations directory.
+3. Applies any migrations that haven't been run yet, in version order.

+#### Using V1, V2, or Both
+- Empty database with V1 and V2 migrations: Flyway runs both in order.
+- Existing database with V1 applied: Flyway only runs V2.
+- Once applied, Flyway never runs a migration again (unless explicitly told, not recommended for production).

+#### Scenarios
+1. **New Database**: Flyway runs V1, then V2.
+2. **Existing Database with V1 applied**: Flyway only runs V2.
+3. **All migrations applied**: Flyway won't run any migrations.

+#### Important Notes
+- Check applied migrations in the `flyway_schema_history` table.
+- Never modify a migration that has already been applied to a database.
+- For changes, create a new migration with a higher version number.